 Read more about this motorsport experience at Our First F1 Race, The Catalunya Circuit

 Which Takes us back to the Daytona Speedway

 I think had we had the chance to drive on the Daytona Speedway track this post would have been a top 5 motorsports experience piece.
 However, if you go to Daytona and are a race car fan you should take part in the Richard Petty Driving Experience where you can either ride along as a passenger or drive yourself around the track.
 It's definitely a bucket list item and if we go back to Daytona in the future and get the chance, I'm sure we'll have it moved up to number 2 or 3.
 Because of major renovations going on at the speedway it was only open on select days.
 Obviously not the days we were in town.

 For the price, the 30 minute speedway tour was pleasant and entertaining.
 It's a good thing to do if you want to get away from the beach for awhile.
 And it's great for families.
 One dad even carried his newborn around with him on the tour – so clearly it's perfect for all ages!

-Our trip to Daytona was sponsored by the Daytona Tourism board: Check out their website for more things to do in Daytona. and all opinions are our own.
+Our trip to Daytona was sponsored by the Daytona Tourism board: all opinions are our own.